-- 1. Testosterone naïve patients or those with early arrested puberty - Lower starting dose of hCG to 500 IU sc once per week for first 6 months of treatment - Aim for peak testosterone (serum) around 5 nmol/L in the first 6 months of treatment - Increase to 1000~IU once/twice per week for $2^{nd}$ 6 months of treatment with aim for peak serum testosterone of 10~nmol/L - 2.
-Testosterone pre-treatment - Testosterone pre-treatment is not a barrier to use of gonadotropins - Testosterone therapy can be continued during the use of rFSH to maintain testosterone concentrations and then discontinued when rhCG is introduced - Close monitoring as per the protocol above should be observed - 3.
+- 1. Testosterone naïve patients or those with early arrested puberty - Lower starting dose of hCG to 500 IU sc once per week for first 6 months of treatment - Aim for peak testosterone (serum) around 5 nmol/L in the first 6 months of treatment - Increase to $1000\,IU$ once/twice per week for $2^{nd}$ 6 months of treatment with aim for peak serum testosterone of $10\,nmol/L$ - 2.
+Testosterone pre-treatment - Testosterone pre-treatment is not a barrier to use of gonadotropins - Testosterone therapy can be continued (or commenced) during the use of rFSH monotherapy to maintain (or elevate) testosterone concentrations, and then discontinued when hCG is introduced - Close monitoring as per the protocol above should be observed - 3.
 Patients with hypopituitarism or reduced adult height prediction: - In addition to annual BA, carry out annual calculation of delta BA / delta CA ratio and adult height predictions to monitor growth through puberty [10]

-In patients with testes volumes of ≥6mls it is assumed that Sertoli cell proliferation during mini-puberty has occurred and that therefore these patients do not require FSH therapy to induce puberty.
-However, in some patients with testes volumes ≥6mls there may still be concerns, due to e.g. low inhibin B concentrations, about Sertoli cell number.
-In this case treatment with FSH is advised as for patients with testes volumes <6mls.
+$^{\dagger}$ In patients with testes volumes of $\geq$ 4mls it is assumed that Sertoli cell proliferation during mini-puberty has occurred and that therefore these patients do not require FSH therapy to induce puberty.
+However, in some patients with testes volumes $\geq$ 4mls there may still be concerns, due to e.g. low inhibin B concentrations, about Sertoli cell number.
+In this case treatment with rFSH is advised to start alongside hCG therapy from the introduction of gonadotropin therapy.